Tutorials and Courses

 We regularly teach at the following events:

 - One week block course “Parallel Programming of High Performance Systems“ organized once a year in cooperation with Leibniz Supercomputing Centre of the Bavarian Academy of Science and Humanities (LRZ).
-The course takes place alternating in Erlangen at RRZE and Garching at LRZ.
+The course takes place alternating between Erlangen at RRZE and Garching at LRZ.

 - PRACE training course “Advanced Topics in High Performance Computing” held yearly at LRZ in Garching.
 Together with staff from LRZ and Intel.